Afroasiatic languages: "Nisba" derivation

 The so-called "Nisba" is a suffix used to derive adjectives from nouns and, in Egyptian, also from prepositions.
 It is found in Egyptian, Semitic, and possibly, in some relic forms, Berber.
-In Egyptian, it takes the forms -j, whereas in Semitic it takes the form -i(y); it thus has the same form in both language families.
-The Semitic genitive case in -i is probably related to "nisba" adjective derivation.
+The suffix has the same basic form in Egyptian and Semitic, taking the form -i(y) in Semitic and being written -j in Egyptian.
+The Semitic and Cushitic genitive case in -i/-ii may be related to "nisba" adjective derivation.

 Due to its presence in the oldest attested and best-known AA branches, nisba derivation is often thought of as a "quintessentially Afroasiatic feature".
 Christopher Ehret argues for its presence in Proto-Afroasiatic and for its attestation in some form in all branches, with a shape -*ay in addition to -*iy in some cases.

 Vocabulary comparison

 Pronouns

-The forms of the pronouns are very stable throughout the Afroasiatic (excluding Omotic), and they have been used as one of the chief tools for determining whether a language belongs to the family.
+The forms of the pronouns are very stable throughout Afroasiatic (excluding Omotic), and they have been used as one of the chief tools for determining whether a language belongs to the family.
 However, there is no consensus on what the reconstructed set of Afroasiatic pronouns might have looked like.
 A common characteristic of AA languages is the existence of a special set of "independent" pronouns, which are distinct from subject pronouns.
 They can occur together with subject pronouns but cannot fulfill an object function.
 Also common are dependent/affix pronouns (used for direct objects and to mark possession).
 For most branches, the first person pronouns contain a nasal consonant (n, m), whereas the third person displays a sibilant consonant (s, sh).
 Other commonalities are masculine and feminine forms used in both the second and third persons, except in Cushitic and Omotic.
 These pronouns tend to show a masculine "u" and a feminine "i".
 The Omotic forms of the personal pronouns differ from the others, with only the plural forms in North Omotic appearing potentially to be cognate.